 A good work culture provides everyone with the equal opportunity to initiate change and to grow on a professional and personal aspect.
 It directly drives individual development and productivity on which company growth relies.

-To put it simply, the work culture is a reflection of the organization’s beliefs and its outlook towards its employees.
-It also ensures that the employees are working towards one vision and helps an organization match their vision with that of their employees.
+To put it simply, the work culture is a reflection of the organization’s beliefs and its outlook toward its employees.
+It also ensures that the employees are working towards one vision and helps an organization match their vision with that of its employees.

 There are so many practices around work and the corporate culture that works out for some companies but won’t be a suitable option for all.
 I believe every leader should learn from previous experiences, observe and adapt to improve, and create positive work culture.
 It may seem like a daunting task to tackle, but there is good news: changing work culture may be one of the most impactful actions you can take for long-term business improvement.
 It gives your management a platform to structure their work and to define work policies.